MAShah-UK/ArcSolver/README.md

 *Ordered by priority.*

 ## Discontinuation
-The project was created for a "tennis ball launcher" university group project.The deadline for this project has passed.
+The project was created for a "tennis ball launcher" university group coursework.The deadline for this coursework has passed.

 [ArcSolverGPlay]: https://play.google.com/store/apps/details?id=cul.ace.tbscalculator&hl=en_GB